 If you are planning a trip to the Sahara desert, it can be confusing what desert to choose.
 In this article, I will explain the differences between the locations of the Sahara desert in Morocco so that you will choose the best option for your future trip to the magic land.

-Morocco’s most popular desert tours are 3 days/2 nights trip to the Merzouga desert, Erg Chebbi dunes.
+Morocco’s most popular desert tours are 3 days/2 night trips to the Merzouga desert and Erg Chebbi dunes.
 A shorter option is the 2 days/1 night trip to the Zagora desert.
 The latter one is a bit confusing.
-Tours bring travellers to the rocky desert formation next to Zagora town, while the real Zagora desert is located next to M’hamid city.
-So, how to choose the right desert in the Sahara?
+Tours bring travellers to the rocky desert formation next to Zagora town, while the real Zagora desert is next to M’hamid city.
+So, how do you choose the right desert in the Sahara?

 What is Erg?